Overview of Massachusetts Taxes

 How Your Massachusetts Paycheck Works

-We file income tax returns every spring, but we’re also paying our income taxes as we go, all year round.
-We do that by authorizing our employers to withhold money from our paychecks to put toward our income taxes.
-When you fill out a W-4 form you claim allowances, indicate your marital status and state whether you’re exempt from income tax withholding (you’re probably not).
-Your employer uses that information to calculate how much to withhold from your earnings every pay period.
+Income tax returns must be filed every spring, but income taxes are also paid all year round.
+This is done by authorizing employers to withhold money from employees' paychecks to put toward income taxes.
+When you fill out a W-4 form, you indicate your marital status, state whether you’re exempt from income tax withholding and more.
+Your employer then uses that information to calculate how much to withhold from your earnings every pay period.
 This is why you need to fill out a W-4 whenever you start a new job.
 You should also fill one out anytime your filing status changes or you experience a big life change, like having a child.

-If you put money in a 401(k), a Health Savings Account (HSA) or a Flexible Spending Account (FSA), that money will be taken from your earnings before taxes are applied, lowering your taxable income and saving you money in the process.
-The same goes for the money you pay toward the premiums for employer-sponsored health, life and disability insurance.
+If you put money in a 401(k), a health savings account (HSA) or a flexible spending account (FSA), that money will be taken from your earnings before taxes are applied, lowering your taxable income and saving you money in the process.
+The same is often true for the money you pay toward the premiums for employer-sponsored health, life and disability insurance.

 Massachusetts Median Household Income